-- A-5.
-ASA supports programs that do not distort planting decisions and which are WTO compliant. - A-6.
-ASA supports non-recourse marketing loans. - A-7.
-ASA opposes efforts to require producers to lose beneficial interest in their commodities at the time they receive a Loan Deficiency Payment (LDP) or Marketing Loan Gain under the marketing loan program. - A-8.
-ASA supports equitable treatment of soybean producers in the development and implementation of the federal disaster and low price assistance programs. - A-9.
+- A-6.
+ASA supports programs that do not distort planting decisions and which are WTO compliant. - A-7.
+ASA supports non-recourse marketing loans. - A-8.
+ASA opposes efforts to require producers to lose beneficial interest in their commodities at the time they receive a Loan Deficiency Payment (LDP) or Marketing Loan Gain under the marketing loan program. - A-9.
+ASA supports equitable treatment of soybean producers in the development and implementation of the federal disaster and low price assistance programs. - A-10.
 ASA supports the use of federal crop insurance records and/or production evidence from similar surrounding farms to update yields for federal farm programs.
-(2017)

-- A-10.
-ASA supports amending the restriction on planting fruits and vegetables on program crop base acres to allow producers to preserve base history on acres planted to these except under the current exemption for double-cropping practices.
-(2015) - A-11.
-The CCC should not assess checkoff fees on soybeans under loan unless they are forfeited to the CCC. - A-12.
+(2017) - A-11.
+ASA supports amending the restriction on planting fruits and vegetables on program crop base acres to allow producers to preserve base history on acres planted to these except under the current exemption for doublecropping practices.
+(2015) - A-12.
+The CCC should not assess checkoff fees on soybeans under loan unless they are forfeited to the CCC. - A-13.
 ASA supports the Agriculture Improvement Act of 2018 and opposes reopening this legislation.
-(2019) - A-13.
+(2019) - A-14.
 ASA supports keeping the agricultural titles and the nutrition title in the next Farm Bill.
-(2019) - A-14.
+(2019) - A-15.
 ASA supports the extension of the Market Facilitation Program if market losses in U.S. ag exports continue as a result of tariffs.
-(2019)
+(2019) - A-16.
+ASA supports changing the acreage reporting dates of the Farm Service Agency (FSA) and Risk Management Agency (RMA) from July 15 to July 22.
+(2020) - A-17.
+ASA supports the inclusion of a Quality Loss section within the WHIP+ program.
+(2020)